 We care for Yukon’s injured and orphaned wildlife to give them a second chance at life.
 Your gift will help us give them the best possible veterinary care – and get them back on their feet or wings!

 We Need Your Help to Keep Helping Wildlife

 • • •

 For over 50 years we’ve been providing care for Yukon’s most vulnerable animals.
 We’ve given a home, and rehabilitated sick, injured or orphaned wildlife to give them a second chance at life.
 But with increasing demand and rising costs, we need your help to continue providing Yukon wildlife’s with exceptional care.

-Our goal is to raise $60,000 this year.
 Whether through a one-time donation or monthly ongoing support, your support is critical to provide the necessary procedures, supplies and expertise to rehabilitate Yukon’s injured and orphaned wildlife.

 Together, we can continue to keep Yukon wild.